Finishing Techniques - Doors Windows

 High-density wood is best.
 The higher the density, the stronger the wood.
 Windows made of oak, meranti or pin are better than molid, not just aesthetically but also in terms of durability.

 Water is the main enemy of wood, and construction solutions must be chosen so that it drains away and does not puddle.
 The strength of the window is increased if glazing beads are used to protect the lower sash area and the bottom of the window.
-Also, fitting external glazing that provides water run-off and protection against bouncing raindrops will ensure that the window retains its unchanged appearance for a long time.
+Also, fitting external glazing that provides water drainage and protection against bouncing raindrops will ensure that the window retains its unchanged appearance for a long time.

 finishing wooden windows with professional materials